nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 ### Child Component

 After the Nashville Kennels company information, we want to list all of the animals.
-I **could** hard code them inside the Kennel component, but as a good developer, I try to adhere to the _Single Responsibility Principle_ whenever I can.
+We *could* hard code them inside the Kennel component, but as professional software developers, we will adhere to the **[Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle)**, and create a *separate component* for displaying an animal.

-Therefore, I'm going to create another component for displaying an animal.
-Consider how we have structured our previous projects and make a new file specific to the animal display.
-Copy pasta the following code into the following file.
+Consider how we have structured our previous projects, and make a new file specific to the animal display, then copy pasta the following code into the file.

 > ##### `src/components/animal/Animal.js`